Pcolar/INLS560-Project/Getting_Started.md

 This process is expensive, time consuming, and error prone.

-This is project makes some inroads towards automating the metadata harvesting process.
+This project makes some inroads towards automating the metadata harvesting process.
 It's a bit rough around the edges, but open to improvement as a community effort.

 ## Requirements